XanderDeLaet/AzerothCoreDiscordBot/README.md

     - Modules (Should be included in this project already)
     - Discord Account with a bot account for bot token

+Installation:
+    - Run "npm install", this will install all dependencies

 Startup:
     - Use a terminal
     - Command: npm start